British Army: Formation

-Charles II and his Cavalier supporters favoured a new army under royal control, and immediately after the Restoration began working on its establishment.
+King Charles II and his "Cavalier" / Royalist supporters favoured a new army under royal control, and immediately after the Restoration of 1660 to 1661 began working on its establishment.
 The first English Army regiments, including elements of the disbanded New Model Army, were formed between November 1660 and January 1661 and became a standing military force for England (financed by Parliament).
 The Royal Scots and Irish Armies were financed by the parliaments of Scotland and Ireland.
-Parliamentary control was established by the Bill of Rights 1689 and Claim of Right Act 1689, although the monarch continued to influence aspects of army administration until at least the end of the nineteenth century.
+Parliamentary control was established by the Bill of Rights 1689 and Claim of Right Act 1689, although the monarch continued to influence aspects of army administration until at least the end of the 19th century.

-After the Restoration Charles II pulled together four regiments of infantry and cavalry, calling them his guards, at a cost of £122,000 from his general budget.
+After the Restoration, King Charles II pulled together four regiments of infantry and cavalry, calling them his guards, at a cost of £122,000 from his general budget.
 This became the foundation of the permanent English Army.
-By 1685 it had grown to 7,500 soldiers in marching regiments, and 1,400 men permanently stationed in garrisons.
-A rebellion in 1685 allowed James II to raise the forces to 20,000 men.
-There were 37,000 in 1678 when England played a role in the closing stage of the Franco-Dutch War.
-After William and Mary's accession to the throne, England involved itself in the War of the Grand Alliance, primarily to prevent a French invasion restoring James II (Mary's father).
-In 1689, William III expanded the army to 74,000, and then to 94,000 in 1694.
-Parliament was very nervous and reduced the cadre to 7000 in 1697.
-Scotland and Ireland had theoretically separate military establishments, but they were unofficially merged with the English force.
+By 1685, it had grown to number 7,500 soldiers in marching regiments, and 1,400 men permanently stationed in garrisons.
+A Monmouth Rebellion in 1685 allowed successor King James II to raise the forces to 20,000 men.
+There were 37,000 in 1678, when England played a role in the closing stage of the cross-channel Franco-Dutch War.
+After Protestant dual Monarchs William III, formerly William of the Dutch House of Orange, and his wife Mary II's joint accession to the throne after a short constitutional crisis with Parliament sending Mary's father, predecessor King James II, (who remained a Catholic) during his brief controversial reign, off the throne and into exile.
+England then involved itself in the War of the Grand Alliance on the Continent, primarily to prevent a possible French Catholic monarch organizing an invasion restoring the exiled James II (Queen Mary's father and still a Roman Catholic).
+Later in 1689, William III to solidify his and Mary's hold on the monarchy, expanded the new English army to 74,000, and then a few years later to 94,000 in 1694.
+Parliament was very nervous and reduced the cadre to 70,000 in 1697.
+Scotland and Ireland had theoretically separate military establishments, but they were unofficially merged with the English Crown force.